 On a personal level, they might observe things that would skip other people’s attention.
 A curse and a blessing are that introverts often don’t speak up as fluidly as extroverts.
 Consequently, you may not know what is occupying an introvert’s mind.

 Of course, this is individual because many introverts have learned to express themselves as eloquently as any introvert.
 The critical point is that introverts internalize and use their energy to create problem-solving ideas that favorably impact the world.

 Because introverts think about details before they speak or bring forward an idea, society benefits because introverts don’t spend a great deal of time explaining their next moves; they merely execute and evaluate solutions to manifest a compelling idea.

 Anyone could have accomplished similar feats, but as average individuals observed the same problem each day, an introvert took up the challenge of doing something about it.

 2. Introverts Are Focused and Determined on an Outcome

-It is one thing to be observant and conscientious, and quite another thing to remain focused on a task until it’s completed.
-Introverts are less likely to waste their time on idle chitchat, and are more likely to focus their efforts on getting work done efficiently and on time.
+It is one thing to be observant and conscientious and to remain focused on a task until it’s completed.
+Introverts are less likely to waste their time on idle chitchat and are more likely to focus their efforts on getting work done efficiently and on time.

 An introvert’s preternatural sensitivity makes projects extremely personal.
 Work and tasks that interest them become a part of their DNA.
-This deep connection between introverts and their work plays a critical role in influencing societal direction and can even start coordinated and calculated movements.
+This deep connection between introverts and their work is critical in influencing the societal direction and can even start coordinated and calculated movements.

 This zone is where solitude meets contemplative analysis to manifest huge breakthroughs.

-Strategic thinking introverts often seen within INTJ, ISTJ, and INTP personality types might even be characterized as “robotic,” because they are relentless in their pursuit of a mission.
+Strategic thinking introverts are often seen within INTJ, ISTJ, and INTP personality types and might even be characterized as “robotic” because they are relentless in their pursuit of a mission.